yoelmatveyev/Izhora/README.md

 The RAM has a NUMA architecture.
 Cells located close to the CPU are accessed times faster than the furthest ones.

-''Izhora'' 1 has a 128x64 little-endian up-to-bottom display.
+**Izhora 1** has a 128x64 little-endian up-to-bottom display.
 Lower addresses are reflected on the top.

-''Izhora 1b'' has a 256x128 little-endian bottom-up display.
+**Izhora 1b** has a 256x128 little-endian bottom-up display.
 Lower addresses are reflected lower.

 The display memory in both machines starts at #0400.
 Note that since the machine was 32-bit addressing, #100 means 1024, not 256 bytes.
 The lowest 4k of the memory should be used for common library functions and variables.